 Another winner!
-The Dot is about a young boy that feels down about his ability to draw.
-A dot and someone on your side can go a long way.
-One of my all-time favorite books.
+The Dot is about a young boy who feels down about his ability to draw.
+A dot and someone on your side can go a long way. – One of my all-time favorite books.

 These are the art supplies we keep on hand for everyday use.
 The paints are the only thing we keep on a shelf above the washing machine.
 Here are easy painting activities for kids to come back to for ideas.
 New to painting?
 I wrote this guide on how to paint with kids.